sharetribe/flex-docs/src/docs/ftw-configuration/hosted-and-local-configurations/index.md

 The Sharetribe Web Template has a number of configurations that can be used to customise the template with low code effort.
-Starting in version XX-XX, the template can also use [asset-based](/references/assets/) configurations, if they are defined in Flex Console.
+Starting in version v2.0.0, the template can also use [asset-based](/references/assets/) configurations, if they are defined in Flex Console.

 Some configurations are mandatory to define in Flex Console, such as